shanscendent/dotfiles/README.md

 - Fix delta in lazygit theme autodetection
 - Clean up cluttered home directory, try and move everything to `.config`
 - Tidy up zshrc
+- Add a docker folder to build an image from so these dotfiles can be easily built for a test drive